anatol/booster/README.md

 Run `xbps-reconfigure -f linux` to create the initramfs for a previously installed kernel.

+#### Alpine Linux
+Install booster using `apk add booster`.

+Refer to `/usr/share/doc/booster/README.alpine` for bootloader configuration instructions (which depend on the desired setup).

 #### Manual
 Or optionally the image can be generated manually as `booster build mybooster.img`.
 Note that by default booster generates host specific images with minimum binaries needed for the current host.
 Providing `--universal` flag to `booster` tool